-The Liquid Fuels Fund saw an increase in the fund balance of \$293,223 for a balance of \$741,854.
-This increase in the Liquid Fuels Fund's fund balance was due to paving project being canceled because of the higher-than-normal bids in 2022.
+The Liquid Fuels Fund saw an increase in the fund balance of \$377,751 for a balance of \$911,042.
+The increase in the Liquid Fuels Fund's fund balance was due to the paving project being partially paid with ARPA Funds.